cmrfrd/Going-dutch-on-the-GPU/README.md

 $ vagrant ssh -c "./bin/42_guest_push_base_images_to_registry.sh"
 ```

-### 5. Setup `gpu-manager` on `k3s` (If you want to learn more about `gpu-manager`, check out the references).
+### 5. Setup `gpu-manager` on `k3s`

-`gpu-manager` is an amazing projects that will let us create virtual GPUs that can be assigned to our containers.
+`gpu-manager` is an amazing projects that will let us create virtual GPUs that can be assigned to our containers  (If you want to learn more about `gpu-manager`, check out the references).
 This script build a fresh image of `gpu-manager`

 ``` shell
 $ vagrant ssh -c "./bin/50_guest_setup_gpu_manager.sh"